 BOB the Globe Trotter

-It was in the first week of February when we planned to visit Lapland area of Sweden.
-One of our main activities during this tour was the dog sledding.
-I used to view the dog sledding videos on the National Geographic channel and always had a strong desire to experience such an exciting activity.
-We read in our geography books about how Roy Amundsen discovered the South Pole.
+It was during the first week of February that we planned our visit to the Lapland area of Sweden.
+One of the main activities we had planned for the trip was dog sledding.
+I had often watched dog sledding videos on the National Geographic channel and had always felt a strong desire to experience such an exciting activity for myself.
+In our geography books, we had read about how Roald Amundsen discovered the South Pole.

-A dog sled is a sled pulled by one or more sled dogs called huskies, over ice and snow.
-Dog sledding is not a cruel act against the animals.
-It is proved by watching their wagging of tails and their ears pointed up.
-Dog sledding is sometimes called mushing and a person who drives the sled is called a “musher”.
-The dogs are tied by a long “gangline” (ropes) running between them.
-Dog sledding is an important mode of communication in some of the remote areas of the Arctic region.
-They are used to deliver mails, firewoods, mining & fishing equipment, and other necessary things.
-These huskies have an extra sense to judge any dangers ahead during the journey by preventing the sleds from getting damaged from sudden drop-offs or submerging icy water.
-Sled dogs are bred for their speed and endurance.
-Training starts when they are a couple of months old.
-They can run 100 miles at a stretch without any break.
+A dog sled is a sled pulled by one or more sled dogs, typically huskies, over ice and snow.
+Dog sledding is not a cruel activity towards the animals, as evidenced by the wagging tails and perked ears of the dogs.
+Dog sledding is sometimes referred to as “mushing,” and the person who drives the sled is called a “musher.”
+The dogs are connected by a long “gangline” (a series of ropes running between them).
+Dog sledding remains an important mode of transportation in some remote Arctic regions, where sleds are used to deliver mail, firewood, mining and fishing equipment, and other necessities.
+These huskies have an exceptional ability to sense potential dangers along the route, preventing the sleds from being damaged by sudden drop-offs or submerged in icy water.
+Sled dogs are bred for their speed and endurance, and training begins when they are only a couple of months old.
+They can run 100 miles at a stretch without needing a break.

-Our travel group was divided into two for the dog sledding trip.
-One half will do the morning trip and the other half the afternoon trip.
-I was in the second lot.
-The day was a bright sunny day and the first group left our hotel around 10 am.
-They returned very happy and smiling.
-By this time the weather started turning gloomy.
-I felt very sad about the weather.
-Anyway, we left at 1.30 pm in a van to a remote village about 30 miles from Lulea.
-It was snow all around.
-I shared my feelings about the weather change with the van driver who was supposed to be our guide also.
-He cheered me up by saying that this is the ideal weather to have the extra thrill during the dog sledding tour.
+Our travel group was split into two for the dog sledding experience.
+One group would go in the morning, and the other in the afternoon.
+I was in the second group.
+It was a bright, sunny day, and the first group left our hotel around 10 AM.
+They returned looking happy and smiling.
+By that time, however, the weather had started to turn gloomy.
+I felt disappointed about the change in weather, but the guide, who was also our van driver, cheered me up.
+He explained that this was actually the ideal weather to add extra excitement to the dog sledding tour.

-When we reached the starting point of our tour I found it was a medium-sized hut in an isolated area of the village.
-At a distance, I could see a few houses and a thick jungle of coniferous trees.
-All around were snowfields.
+When we arrived at the starting point of the tour, I found it was a medium-sized hut in an isolated area of the village.
+In the distance, I could see a few houses and a dense forest of coniferous trees.
+Snowfields stretched out all around us.

-I came to know that these tours here in Lulea are conducted by this family who own around 30-35 huskies.
-They are very specialized in organizing these tours.
+I learned that these dog sledding tours in Luleå are run by a local family who owns around 30 to 35 huskies.
+They specialize in organizing these kinds of tours.

 It was biting cold outside.
 The temperature recorded was minus 17° C but due to the cold breeze in the late afternoon made us feel the temperature to be around minus 20-degree centigrade.
 We were fully geared with warm clothes.